George Clooney: Breakthrough and stardom (1994–1999)

-Clooney rose to fame when he played Dr. Doug Ross, alongside Anthony Edwards, Julianna Margulies, and Noah Wyle, on the hit NBC medical drama ER from 1994 to 1999.
-After leaving the series in 1999, he made a cameo appearance in the 6th season and returned for a guest spot in the show's final season.
+Clooney rose to fame when he played Dr. Doug Ross, alongside Anthony Edwards, Julianna Margulies, Eriq LaSalle and Noah Wyle, in the hit NBC medical drama ER from 1994 to 1999.
+ER was a cultural phenomenon and is now considered one of the all-time greatest television shows.
+It was the most-watched show in television for three years — in its second, third and fifth seasons — and average viewing figures often exceeded 30 million.
+At its peak, the show attracted 47.8 million viewers.
+After leaving the series in 1999, he made a cameo appearance in the sixth season and returned for a guest spot in the show's final season.
 For his work on the series, Clooney received two Primetime Emmy Award nominations for Outstanding Lead Actor in a Drama Series in 1995 and 1996.
 He also earned three Golden Globe Award nominations for Best Actor – Television Series Drama in 1995, 1996, and 1997 (losing to co-star Anthony Edwards).

 Clooney began appearing in films while working on ER.
 His first major Hollywood role was in the horror comedy-crime thriller From Dusk till Dawn, directed by Robert Rodriguez and co-starring Harvey Keitel.
 He followed its success with the romantic comedy One Fine Day with Michelle Pfeiffer, and the action-thriller The Peacemaker with Nicole Kidman.
 Clooney was then cast as Batman in Joel Schumacher's Batman & Robin, which was a modest box office performer, but a critical failure (with Clooney himself calling the film "a waste of money").
 In 1998, he co-starred in the crime-comedy Out of Sight opposite Jennifer Lopez, marking the first of his many collaborations with director Steven Soderbergh.
 He also starred in Three Kings during the last weeks of his contract with ER.

+While ER was a hit, he expanded to form two production companies.
+The first production company he founded was Mirador Entertainment in February 1996, with former ABC vice president Deborah Leoni later serving as partner in July 1996, of which the company signed a two-year deal with NBC via the NBC Studios production company.
+The second he founded was Maysville Pictures (formerly Left Bank Productions, which was renamed due to a conflict with the music management firm), named for his home town, with partner Robert Lawrence, and signed a three-year deal with Warner Bros.
+Pictures in November 1996.
+In 1998, the NBC deal was replaced by a new TV deal for Maysville Pictures with Warner Bros.
+Television and CBS, shortly before leaving ER, and rendered Mirador Entertainment defunct.
+In order to expand Maysville into the television business, the company hired Ben Cosgrove, Pam Williams (who runs the TV side) and Kevin Field to run the company.
+In September 1999, Clooney split from producer Robert Lawrence in the Maysville partnership.